Arjun9747/Devops-Docs/Interviews/Ansible/Features.md

 | **Async**                    | Run long tasks without blocking playbook        | Run backup or build jobs in background    |
 | **Selective Fact Gathering** | Speed up execution by limiting gathered facts   | Skip gathering or gather only needed info |

+*Serial*

+The serial keyword lets you run the playbook tasks on a limited number of hosts at a time (batch size) instead of all hosts simultaneously.

+Useful for rolling updates or staggered deployments to reduce risk.

+serial: 1 — Run on one host at a time, moving to the next only after success.

+serial: 5 — Run on 5 hosts in parallel batches.

+serial: 50% — Run on half of the hosts in each batch.

+Fact Caching stores these gathered facts locally or remotely, so subsequent playbook runs can reuse the facts without gathering them again, speeding up execution.

+Ansible is agentless, meaning it doesn't require any agent (like Puppet or Chef) to be installed on the managed nodes.